davidvonthenen/blog/_posts/2026/when-ai-reaks-the-contract-the-hidden-risk-of-vibe-coded-sdks.md

 - Humans are still responsible for project management, review discipline, and protecting users from churn.
 - AI does not scale importance well.
 It can treat a changed constructor, a renamed field, a stricter validation rule, or an altered response shape as a normal refactor, even when, to users, it is a broken contract.

-I am not saying AI is bad for coding.
+I am not saying AI is bad for coding... and of course the tools and models are getting better everyday.
 AI can help generate tests, explore implementations, draft migration code, and speed up boring work.
 But if you maintain an API or SDK and do not have a strong grasp of the changes your AI coding assistant is proposing, you are not improving the developer experience.
 You are gambling with it.
 Once developers feel like every upgrade might break their project, they will start looking for a platform maintained by someone who understands that an SDK is not just code.
 It is a promise.